Snuushco/brainrot-me/README.md

 ## Deployment

+### Option 1: Vercel (Recommended for API functionality)

+1. Sign up/login at [vercel.com](https://vercel.com)
+2. Click "Add New Project" and import your GitHub repository
+3. Add environment variable: `GEMINI_API_KEY` with your Gemini API key
+4. Deploy!

+The app will be live at: `https://your-project.vercel.app`

+### Option 2: GitHub Pages

 This app is automatically deployed to GitHub Pages using GitHub Actions.
-The deployment workflow runs on every push to the main branch.
+Note: API functionality requires Vercel deployment.

 ## License